Drug Shortages and Discontinuations

 Ferrous Fumarate Oral Suspension

-• Palafer 20 mg/ml suspension is back in stock
+• Palafer 20 mg/ml suspension is available.

 • Ferrous fumarate 300 mg capsules and tablets are available.